dafntb-alt/Cisco-Network-Project/README.md

 ## About This Repository

 This repository contains two network simulation projects built in Cisco Packet Tracer as part of my cybersecurity and networking coursework.
 Each project includes the `.pkt` simulation file and the running configuration files exported from each device.
+*Specification for all routers and switches: - Encrypted privileged EXEC password: class
+                                            - Console access password: cisco

 ---